fractalqb/xsx/README.md

 Frist of all, XSX is not about datatypes, in this it is comparable to e.g. XML (No! don't leave… its much simpler).
-Instead its building block of is the _atom_, i.e. nothing else than a sequence of characters, aka a 'string'.
+Instead its building block is the _atom_, i.e. nothing else than a sequence of characters, aka a 'string'.
 Atoms come as _quoted atoms_ and as _unquoted atoms_.
 One needs to quote an atom when the atom's string contains characters that have a special meaning in XSX: ()[]{}\ and white-space.

 ### Regexp style definition of Atom